gpetrache-at-ca/nginx-with-multi-php-fpm/README.md

 - DnsMasq or alternative

 ### Pre-Installation:
-Add the following to your host file and dnsmasq.
+Add the following to your host file and dnsmasq

 | IP Address | Hostname |
 | --- | --- |
 | 192.168.168.101 | multi-php.v.local |